Heather Albanesi, Ph.D.

 Biographical Information

-Dr. Albanesi is an Associate Professor at the University of Colorado Colorado Springs and is currently serving as Director of the Women’s and Ethnic Studies Program.
+Dr. Albanesi is a Professor at the University of Colorado Colorado Springs and is currently serving as Chair of the Women’s and Ethnic Studies Program.
 Previously she served as chair of the Sociology department from 2012-2018 and was the Graduate Director of the MA program in Sociology from 2006-2013.
-Dr. Albanesi received her Ph.D.
-(2001) in Sociology from the University of California at Berkeley.
+Dr. Albanesi received her Ph.D. in Sociology from the University of California at Berkeley.
 She received her M.A. from the University of California at Berkeley and completed her undergraduate studies at Wesleyan University in Middletown, Connecticut.
-Research interests include gender, disability, education, heterosexuality and religion.
-She currently teaches both graduate and undergraduate courses in social theory, disability, veterans, sexuality, gender, class stratification, religion and culture.
-She served as President of the Western Social Science Association in 2015-2016. http://www.wssaweb.com
+Research interests include gender, disability, education, heterosexuality and artificial intelligence (AI).
+She teaches both graduate and undergraduate courses in social theory, disability, veterans, sexuality, gender, class stratification, and culture.

 Recent Publications